opengeospatial/ogcapi-workshop/workshop/content/docs/background-and-context.md

 standard was published in 1999, providing a vendor-neutral approach to visualizing maps of geospatial data on a web page.
-Web services had strong roots in [XML-RPC (eXtensible Markup Language over Remote Procedure Call)](http://xmlrpc.com/) and [CORBA](https://www.omg.org/spec/CCM), and standards and technologies such as SOAP, WSDL and UDDI began to emerge as as means to describe, discover, and perform request/response workflow  a web interface.
+Web services had strong roots in [XML-RPC (eXtensible Markup Language over Remote Procedure Call)](http://xmlrpc.com/) and [CORBA](https://www.omg.org/spec/CCM), and standards and technologies such as SOAP, WSDL and UDDI began to emerge as as means to describe, discover, and perform request/response workflow via a web interface.

 The 2000s saw continued development of OGC Web Service standards such as Web Feature Service (WFS), Catalogue Service for the Web (CSW), Web Coverage Service (WCS), Web Processing Service (WPS), and others.
 In addition, Geography Markup Language (GML)